 In 1900, only 13% of the US population lived in urban areas.
 The rest lived mostly in rural areas and many worked as farmers.
 Today, half of all people live in cities and the figure is expected to grow.

 In the cramped living conditions of cities, it is no wonder that people have stopped gardening.
 For them, food is something that you get at the supermarket and not pick from the ground.

 To urban dwellers, growing a garden might seem like a simple or even fun task, with the hardest part of it being all those weeds to deal with.
-But gardening (at least in a way which will actually produce you a substantial amount of food) is actually a task which requires vast amounts of knowledge.
+But gardening (at least in a way that will actually produce a substantial amount of food) is actually a task that requires vast amounts of knowledge.

 Here are just some of the things you need to know to grow food effectively:

 - Sun exposure charting

 In a SHFT situation where food is a commodity that you can’t get at the supermarket anymore, you will wish you knew these skills so you could produce your own food.

 Better to start learning these skills now than when your life actually depends on it!